Upcoming & Past Meetings

 Counties in KY1: Ballard, Caldwell, Calloway, Carlisle, Christian, Crittenden, Fulton, Graves, Hickman, Livingston, Lyon, Marshall, McCracken, and Trigg, but all are welcome to attend!

-KY2 Central Community Coalition will meet virtually on March 17, 2026, from 2:00 – 3:00 PM ET.
-The agenda will kick off with a presentation on the community coalition framework that will guide the coalition work in the coming years.
-In addition to this topic, speakers have been invited to share SNAP benefits for Farmers Markets and a local food box program and ways to implement within the community.
-More details to come!
+KY2 Central Community Coalition met virtually on March 17, from 2:00 – 3:00 PM ET.
+The agenda included a presentation on the community coalition framework that will guide the coalition work in the coming years.
+In addition to this topic, the Community Farm Alliance presented on how to utilize SNAP benefits at participating farmers markets through the Double Dollars Program.
+To round out the meeting, Baptist Health Hardin and Feeding America co-presented on their collaboration and partnership to offer a food box program at Baptist Health Hardin.

 Counties in KY2: Breckinridge, Bullitt, Grayson, Hardin, Jefferson, Larue, Marion, Meade, Nelson, Oldham, Shelby, Spencer, and Washington, but all are welcome to attend!